aritrabiswas1729-star/Engineering-Projects-/README.md

 I am an **M.Tech student in System Control and Automation at IIT Guwahati**, with an undergraduate background in **Electrical Engineering**.

-My work is centered around designing and analyzing **advanced control strategies for power-electronic systems**, with an emphasis on robustness, stability, uncertainty handling, and simulation-based validation.
+My work focuses on the design and analysis of **advanced control strategies for power-electronic systems**, with particular interest in robustness, stability, uncertainty handling, and simulation-based validation.

-I am particularly interested in problems where **control theory meets practical power-electronics applications**.
+I am interested in problems where **control theory meets practical electrical and power-electronics applications**.

 ```text
                     CONTROL THEORY